ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```
     This command will check out the `develop` branch and set it to track the remote origin.
 It will also set the submodules (xbeam and UVLM) to the right commit.

-2. Create the conda environment that SHARPy will use.
-Change `environment_new.yml` to read `environment_macos.yml`
+2. Create the conda environment that SHARPy will use:
-   if you are installing SHARPy on MacOS (Intel), or `environment_macos_arm64.yml` if installing on macOS (Apple Silicon).
     ```bash
     cd sharpy/utils
     conda env create -f environment_new.yml